-- 1. Relatively stable water levels on the short term.
-A decrease of water levels is to be expected due to a 72-hour flow cut at upstream control structures from the 8th to the 11th of October in order to assist with lake Saint-Lawrence boat haul-out. - Uncertainties on expected lowest water levels can be provided on demand.
+- Relatively stable water levels on the short term.
+A decrease of water levels is to be expected on the long term due to management of upstream control structures which will prioritize the formation of stable ice covers.
+Please note that next bulletin will be issued on January 4th 2022. - Uncertainties on expected lowest water levels can be provided on demand.